"Spontaneous creativity is an affirmation of our deepest nature." ~ Richard Moss

-2. 50 Expressive Art Journal Ideas: (30 Days) If you are wondering what art journal "theme" to dedicate to your emotional healing, I offer 50 great ideas for dedicated healing journals as well as ten examples of themes I have explored for emotional healing.
+2. 50 Expressive Art Journal Ideas: (30 Days) If you are wondering what kind art journal "theme" you could devote to your emotional healing, I offer 50 great ideas for dedicated healing journals as well as ten examples of themes I have explored for emotional healing.
 Choose one theme to commit to for 30 days.

 3. Narrative Therapy: (30 Days) Write your own life story - freshly and spontaneously.
-Daily narrative therapy prompts build emotional awareness of how you presently see your life and shows a way out of the way you see problems.
-Each prompt takes about 15 minutes per day to complete.
+Daily narrative therapy prompts build emotional awareness of how you presently see your life and shows an imaginative way out of the way you currentlysee problems.
+Each prompt takes about 5-15 minutes per day to complete.

 4. Expressive Poetry: (10 Days) This poetry course uses magazine imagery of your choice to spark emotional poems that help you to express deeper aspects of self that you may not have met yet.

-6. Symbolic Journeys: (45 Days) This 45 day course will support you to better understand the deeper signs and symbols that spontaneously arise in your expressive drawing, painting, writing and collage.
+6. Symbolic Journeys: (45 Days) This 45-day course will support you to better understand the deeper signs and symbols that spontaneously arise in your expressive drawings, paintings, writings and collages.

-7. Healing Difficult Emotions: (15 Days) Simple expressive art exercises such as painting, drawing and collage support you to begin exploring, and honestly examining emotional struggles such as worry, fear, frustration, fear, conflict, negativity, heartbreak and addiction.
+7. Healing Difficult Emotions: (15 Days) Simple expressive art exercises such as painting, drawing and collage support you to begin honestly exploring emotional struggles such as worry, fear, frustration, fear, conflict, negativity, heartbreak and addiction.

 If you follow all the prompts and suggestions in the order I recommend, you will complete 160 consecutive days of expressive arts practice!